NanotrasenInc/YASSS13RTWCF/README.md

 # Requirements

-- Requires [the Rust language](https://www.rust-lang.org/en-US/downloads.html) if you intend to compile the project yourself.
+- Requires [Rust](https://www.rust-lang.org/en-US/downloads.html) if you intend to compile the project yourself.

 # Usage